English honors was something I decided to pursue on a whim. After a series of career counselors and sagely advice, I decided to go with my gut.

 And by the way, we’re pretty chill to get to know, keeping aside our obvious “attitude” and “feminazi” problems.
 Moreover, don’t mistake us for autocorrect, we’re still learning too.

 Not All Of Us Aspire To Be The Next Orhan Pamuk

 Not all English honors students are writers.
-In fact, that has to be the most bland and boring part of the curriculum.
+In fact, that has to be the blandest and boring part of the curriculum.
 Not everybody likes to write, especially when assignments require you to write a thousand words every time.

 Besides, no one can truly master the art of writing.
 So scoring anything above an 8 on an assignment is pretty much impossible.